Skip to main content

 The native file format used by Blender to save/load data.

 Database used to store the Blender database, which corresponds to the content of a .blend file.
 A local database file is used in this documentation.
 The file extension can be anything; in this documentation, .dbb is used.
-A DBB can contain multiple Blender databases, meaning that in Blender, when loading content from a DBB you have to first select the filepath and then select the name of the Blender database to load, it is a two-step process.
+A 3D DBB can contain multiple Blender databases; this allows several databases to be grouped within a single file.
+In Blender, when loading a database from the 3D DBB add-on, simply select the file path, then choose the name of the Blender database to load

 • Database name